 Garage Door Flood Vents

-Having garage flood vents can help prevent damage to your foundation and minimize water damage to your home.
+Having flood vents in garage doors can help prevent damage to your foundation and minimize water damage to your home.
 At Bradley Building Products we have a full line of Smart Vents Flood Vents for your home.

-Smart Vent has three products designed for your garage door in 4 different colors.
+Smart Vent has three products designed for your garage door flood vents in 4 different colors.

-Model 1540-524 is a insulated garage door flood vent that measures 16" x 8".
+Model 1540-524 is an insulated flood vent for garage doors vent that measures 16" x 8".
 This model provides 200 square feet of flood protection as well as an R-Value of 8.34.

 Model 1540-574 measures 14-1/2" x 8-1/2" and has all the same benefits of the 1540-524 model.